 Fire & Ice at Crandall Pond

+Fire & Ice returns on February 27!
 A night of ice skating under the lights to music provided by a DJ, including bonfires and hot chocolate for warming up (*bring your own mug).
 This event is free to attend.

-Indoor Ice Skating Rinks
+Indoor Ice-Skating Rinks

 Glens Falls Recreation Center

 Lace up your skates while staying out of the winter elements.
-Glens Falls Recreation Center has open skate several times a week from December through March.
+Glens Falls Recreation Center has open skate & stick skate several times a week from November through March.
 Located on Fire Road behind the Glens Falls YMCA, this indoor ice rink is well-lit and maintained for local/regional youth and high school ice hockey also.
 Admission to the ice rink is free, while limited skate rentals are $3.
 Monthly schedules are posted on the City of Glens Falls website; hours are subject to change or cancellation.